Future of U.S. election law at stake as Supreme Court hears North Carolina case - NewsBreak

 During a voting rights conference on Tuesday, Republican election lawyer Ben Ginsberg said that a ruling for North Carolina Republicans would “not be good for certainty in elections at a time when the system is under assault.”

-The post Future of U.S. election law at stake as Supreme Court hears North Carolina case appeared first on Maryland Matters .
+The post Future of U.S. election law at stake as Supreme Court hears North Carolina case appeared first on Louisiana Illuminator .

 Comments / 0